gluckgluckwasserbauch/galaxy-s3mini-secondlife/README.md

 ## Why?
 I had an old Galaxy SIII mini lying around in my drawer and didn't want to throw it away, since it's in good condition.
 Even though this device is now over 10 years old, and we have phones more powerful than a dozen of SIII minis today in 2024, it is still useful.
 ...
 At least more useful than on a landfill! 😄

 I wanted to breathe a second life into this antiquity.
+While I tried to do this, I noticed, most guides are super scattered on many forums and outdated, and they provided conflicting packages.
+With this repo and guide, you can replicate my process quickly and don't have to do the same annoying work as I do.

 ### You can use old Android phones for example as:
 * Raspberry Pi alternative